-- (b) If Employee dies prior to receiving 180 monthly payments, the remaining payments (not to exceed 180), shall be made to Employee's Designated Beneficiary or, if none, to Employee's estate. - 4.
-Payments to Specified Employees.
-If at the time of the Employee's death Disability, or Normal Retirement, Employee is a Specified Employee, then notwithstanding any provision herein, including Sections 3 and 5, concerning the date of the commencement of payments, all payments that Employee would otherwise have been entitled to receive hereunder during the first six (6) months after his death, Disability or Normal Retirement shall be retained by the Employer and paid to the Employee (or his beneficiary, as the case may be) upon the first day of the seventh (7th) month next following the event giving rise to the commencement of the payments.
-All payments due on any date more than six (6) months after the event giving rise to the commencement of the payments shall not be delayed and shall be made on the dates as originally set forth herein. - 5.
-Separation from Service after Change in Control .
-In the event of a Change in Control and Employee's Separation from Service prior to his entitlement to the Monthly Benefit, then Employer shall pay to Employee the Monthly Benefit each month during the Benefit Period, beginning on the first day of the calendar month following such Separation from Service.
-If Employee dies prior to the end of the Benefit Period, the remaining payments, through the end of the Benefit Period, shall be made to Employee's Designated Beneficiary. - 6.
+(b) If Employee dies prior to receiving 120 monthly payments, the remaining payments (not to exceed 120), shall be made to Employee's designated beneficiary or, if none, to Employee's estate.

+- 4. Payments to Specified Employees.
+If at the time of the Employee's death, disability or Separation from Service, Employee is a Specified Employee, then notwithstanding any provision in herein, including Sections 3 and 5, concerning the date of the commencement of payments, all payments that Employee would otherwise have been entitled to receive hereunder during the first 6 months after his death, disability or Separation from Service shall be retained by the Employer and paid to the Employee (or his beneficiary, as the case may be) upon the first day of the 7 th month next following the event giving rise to the commencement of the payments.
+All payments due on any date more than sic (6) months after the event giving rise to the commencement of the Monthly Benefit shall not be delayed and shall be made on the dates as originally set forth herein. - 5.
+Separation from Service after Change in Control in the event of a Change in Control and Employee's Separation from Service prior to his entitlement to the Monthly Benefit, then Employer shall pay to Employee the Monthly Benefit each month during the Benefit Period, beginning on the first day of the calendar month following such Separation from Service.
+If Employee dies prior to the end of the Benefit Period, the remaining payments, through the end of the Benefit Period, shall be made to Employee's designated beneficiary or, if none, to Employee's estate. - 6.
 Consultation and Advice .
-Employee agrees that, following Separation from Service due to disability or Normal Retirement, Employee shall, upon request by the Board of Directors of Employer, render consultation and advice to Employer on a part time basis.
+Employee agrees that, following termination of employment due to disability or Normal Retirement, Employee shall, upon request by the Board of Directors of Employer, render consultation and advice to Employer on a part-time basis.
 Such consultation and advice may be performed at such place and time as may be designated by Employee.
-Employee shall be obligated to perform his duties under this Section only as long as Employee's health shall permit provided, however, the inability of Employee to perform these duties due to poor health or death shall not impair any benefit payable hereunder to the Employee, his Designated Beneficiary or his estate. - 7.
+Employee shall be obligated to perform his duties under this Section only as long as Employee's health shall permit provided, however, the inability of Employee to perform these duties due to poor health or death shall not impair any benefit payable hereunder to the Employee, his designated beneficiary or his estate. - 7.
 Forfeiture.
-Employee shall forfeit the right to payment of any further deferred compensation benefits hereunder if:
+Employee shall forfeit the right to payment of any further deferred compensation benefits hereunder if: - (a) Employee shall fail to continue in the full time employ of Employer until the earlier of a Change in Control or the attainment of age 69 for any reason other than death or disability; - (b) Employee shall fail to provide any required consultation services under Section 6 above;